Lawsuit: California prisons target ‘foreign-born’ inmates

 A spokesperson for the California Department of Corrections and Rehabilitation said they are reviewing the filing.

-According to the complaint, plaintiff Brian Bukle was referred to ICE because he was born outside the country even though corrections records indicated his status as a U.S. citizen.
+According to the complaint, Brian Bukle was referred to ICE because he was born outside the country even though corrections records indicated his status as a U.S. citizen.
 He was transferred into ICE custody at the end of his sentence in June 2020 — missing Father’s Day with his son — and was released after more than a month only after an immigration lawyer intervened.

 Corrections officials also flagged another plaintiff, Anouthinh “Choy” Pangthong, to ICE even though he is a U.S. citizen born in a refugee camp.
 He spent nearly 19 years in prison fearing deportation and needed an attorney to remove the federal hold, the complaint states.

-Note: This story has been updated to correct that Brian Bukle is not a plaintiff in the lawsuit.